ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

 ## Structure

-Repositories across an organisation should have a consistent basic structure to make it easy to find everything across different repositories.
+Repositories across an organization should have a consistent basic structure to make it easy to find everything across different repositories.

 **At a bare minimum a repository should contain the following:**

 1. **README.md** - Should contain at least a description, installation instructions and a contact address for security issues.
 2. **LICENSE** - Should contain the software license of the project, commonly the MIT License for open-source projects.
-3. **.editorconfig** - Should contain a configuration that is enforced by everyones editor if an appropriate plugin is installed.
+3. **.editorconfig** - Should contain a configuration that is enforced by everyone's editor if an appropriate plugin is installed.
-4. **.gitignore** - Should contain a list of files and directories that should not be commited with `git push`.
+4. **.gitignore** - Should contain a list of files and directories that should not be committed with `git push`.
 5. **.travis.yml** - Should contain a configuration for TravisCI to run tests.

 ## Development